nguyenhongson1902/fl-urop/README.md

 ## Tasks

 Given the template code, read through the comments and finish all the empty code.
-You should see where you need to complete the code has something like # Your code goes here or # START CODING HERE.
+You should see where you need to complete the code has something like `# Your code goes here` or `# START CODING HERE`.

 Some functions already provided in the codebase you might not understad those so don't worry about that.